Magoli1/carla-pre-crash-scenario-generator/README.md

 The [carla challenge](https://carlachallenge.org/) provides [10 of the most occuring pre-crash scenarios](https://carlachallenge.org/challenge/nhtsa/) as illustrations.
 As the scenario-runner documentation lacks a proper mapping of these scenarios to the example scenarios, a mapping can be found in the [scenarioMapping](scenarioMapping.txt) as a key-value-pairing.

 The values provided, are the filenames in which the configurations of these scenarios are in.
 As an example ``Traffic03:ObjectCrossing``, where ``ObjectCrossing`` is the filename in ``<scenario-runner-root>/srunner/examples`` and ``Traffic03`` is the scenario number coming from the carla challenge.
 Inside of the configuration file, you will find scenarios of type ``StationaryObjectCrossing`` and of type ``DynamicObjectCrossing``.
 Both are valid start scenarios to run with eg. ``python scenario_runner.py --scenario DynamicObjectCrossing_1 --reloadWorld --timeout 30`` (mind the ``_1`` after the scenarioname, as there are multiple ones).

+## Scenario Runner
+You can find a custom version of the Carla Scenario Runner in the ``scenario_runner`` folder.
+The custom version extends the scenarios by some additional features, so that e.g. the colors of the cars can be provided via the XML configuration.
+More about the Scenario Runner can be found in the [Readme](scenario_runner/README.md).

 ## Tools
 We provide several powerful tools, that are helpful in order to develop new features or to visualize interesting entities on the maps.